Re-generation and cancer of the digestive system

 “To perform research that promotes healthy nutrition and metabolism,

-prevents or cures gastrointestinal and inherited and acquired metabolic disease and
+prevents or cures gastrointestinal, endocrine and inherited and acquired metabolic diseases and

 improves the well-being of our patients."